Ukrainian ship Pereyaslav

-Pereyaslav is a small reconnaissance ship of the project 1824B (type "Uhlomyer", Muna class by NATO classification), a special purpose ship of the Naval Forces of Ukraine.
+Pereyaslav is a small reconnaissance ship of the project 1824B (type "Uhlomyer", Muna class by NATO classification), a special purpose ship of the 29th Division of the Naval Forces of Ukraine.
 It was originally named GS-13 under the Hydrographic Service of the Soviet Union Navy, but after the dissolution of the Soviet Union this vessel was released from the Russian military.

 Project features

 Pereyaslav is a type of single-deck self-propelled marine vessel.
 1824B Project - special purpose ships - the carriers of underwater vehicles designed on the base of the project of small marine transport of armaments.
 By 1977, in order to hide the true purpose of these ships, the project was classified as small hydrographic vessels.
 The ships of this range were built at shipyards factories "Vympel" (Rybinsk, Yaroslavl Oblast, RSFSR) and "Baltics" (Klaipėda, Lithuanian SSR).
 Between 1976-1989 four ships were built for this project, Anemometer (1976), Gyro (1978), GS-13 (1986), Uhlomyer (1989).

 Although the ships of the project 1824B are classified as small reconnaissance ships, they do not have on board a means of radio and electronic intelligence.
 Special weapons on them include means of hidden release and receive of intelligence divers and delivery of underwater vehicles.